Claude runtime authorization

 Policy configuration

 Define what Claude can and cannot do in declarative YAML.
 Version control it alongside your code.
 No prompt engineering.
-No hoping the model cooperates.
+No reliance on model cooperation.

 rules: